romikoops/polaris_clone/client/Notes.md

 ## BookingDetails

-- Too big therefore only single basic test

-props.shipmentData has additional property `cargoItemTypes` that is not declared in its PropType
+props.shipmentData has additional properties not declared in its PropType:

+- cargoItemTypes

+- hubs

+[X] Test complete

 ## CacheClearer